 Before visiting, please check the conditions of access.

-With a fishing permit, you can drop a line in the from the shoreline inside the fishing zone.
+With a fishing permit, you can drop a line in the from the shoreline in the fishing zone, or from a kayak or canoe.

 Dogs are not welcome at reservoir reserves as they can carry harmful organisms that can easily contaminate the water and they pose a threat to local native birds and wildlife.
 Assistance animals are accepted.